cybozu-go/well/DESIGN.md

 * `Wait() error`

-    This function waits for SIGINT or SIGTERM signal.
-    If such a signal is received, it calls `Stop()` and waits all managed goroutines to finish.
+    This function waits for `Stop()` being called and then waits for all managed goroutines to finish.
+The return value will be the error that was passed to `Stop()`.

 [log]: https://github.com/cybozu-go/log/